 How are shin splints diagnosed?

 How are they treated?

-home treatment to help relieve pain and swelling from shin splints.
+In many cases you can use home treatment to help relieve pain and swelling from shin splints.

 - Rest is often the best treatment for shin

 splints.
 This doesn't mean that you have to stop exercising.
 The idea is that